- Budwig Protocol

 Budwig Diet has not been proven to treat or prevent cancer.

-The Budwig Diet is an unproven anticancer treatment.
-Budwig Diet was developed by the German biochemist Dr. Johanna Budwig in the 1950s.
+The Budwig Diet is an unproven anticancer treatment developed by the German biochemist Dr. Johanna Budwig in the 1950s.
 The diet consists of multiple daily servings of flaxseed oil and cottage cheese, as well as vegetables, fruits and juices.
 Processed foods, meats, most dairy products and sugar are prohibited.
 Budwig believed that the combination of flaxseed oil, a food high in polyunsaturated fatty acids, and cottage cheese, would improve cellular function.
 No large scale clinical studies have been conducted using the Budwig diet.

 While a diet consisting of high amounts of vegetables and fruits can be beneficial, diets restricted in meat and dairy products may reduce the intake of essential nutrients leading to nutritional deficiencies.
 Some variations of the diet encourage daily sunbathing to energize the fatty acids, and a coffee or oil enema.
-Coffee enemas can result in electrolyte imbalance, infections, proctocolitis (inflammation of the rectum and colon) and burns.
+But coffee enemas can result in electrolyte imbalance, infections, proctocolitis (inflammation of the rectum and colon) and burns.
 High levels of sun exposure can result in increased risk of sunburn and skin cancer.

 For Healthcare Professionals